CS231n • Convolutional Neural Networks

 -

-The earliest and most common application of CNNs is image classification, where the goal is to assign an image to one of several predefined categories.
+The most fundamental application of CNNs is image classification, where the task is to assign a single label to an entire image.

 -